rhaamo/dainit/README.md

 You can also create a file `/etc/lutrainit/lutra.conf` for some basic configuration.

-If there are any lines of the form `Autologin: username` it will automatically log in as that username.
+If there are any lines of the form `autologin: username` it will automatically log in as that username.
 (If there's multiple autologin directives, it will create the appropriate number of ttys.)
-If any line contains `Persist: true`, then when a tty exits, it'll respawn the tty instead of powering down the system once all the ttys are gone.
+If any line contains `persist: true`, then when a tty exits, it'll respawn the tty instead of powering down the system once all the ttys are gone.

 See the `conf/` folder for what you can put in `/etc/lutrainit/` including services files in `/etc/lutrainit/lutra.d/`.